opentelekomcloud-infra/zuul/doc/source/config/queue.rst

       means that all projects that should be gated must have aligned branch names when using per branch queues.
 Otherwise changes that belong together end up in different queues.

+   .. attr:: type
+      :default: all-branches

+      Specifies the type of queue from one of the choices below:

+      .. value:: all-branches

+         Queues by default define a single queue for all projects and branches that use it.
+This is especially important if projects want to do upgrade tests between different branches in the :term:`gate`.

+      .. value:: per-branch

+         A shared queue per branch for all projects.
+Note that this means that all projects that should be gated must have aligned branch names when using per branch queues.
+Otherwise changes that belong together end up in different queues.

+      .. value:: branch-assigned

+         Each branch of a project may be arbitrarily assigned to a queue.
+This supports systems where projects have multiple independent branches, but the corrdination of those branches across multiple projects is not done by sharing a consistent branch name.

+         To assign a particular project-branch to a queue, create a :attr:`project` stanza with a :attr:`project.queue` attribute
+         that specifies the queue name in the desired project-branch, or create it with a :attr:`project.branches` attribute that specifies the branch name.

    .. attr:: allow-circular-dependencies
       :default: false